RTa-scp/ftml-web-dev/readme.md

 ## License
 Copyright (C) 2022- Zokhoi & other vscode-ftml contributors ([vscode-ftml](https://github.com/Zokhoi/vscode-ftml))

-Copyright (C) 2022- RTa-technology & other ftml-web contributors ([ftml-web](https://github.com/RTa-scp/ftml-web))
+Copyright (C) 2022- RTa-technology & other ftml-web contributors (see AUTHORS.md)

-Copyright (C) 2022- RTa-technology & other ftml-web-dev contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.